A Guide to Boat Insurance by Daigle & Travers, Darien, Connecticut (203) 655-6974

 Your coverage should cover the amount that it would cost for you to replace your boat, along with any additional equipment that you have acquired for it.
 Some policyholders might also want to insure their craft for the additional tax dollars paid during the purchase.

 Be aware of actual cash value.
-In the event of a total loss, this type of protection will provide you with the value of replacing your vessel, but will subtract for depreciation.
+In the event of a total covered loss, this type of protection will provide you with the value of replacing your vessel, but will subtract for depreciation.

 Speak with your insurer if you are not certain whether you have an actual cash value policy or agreed amount value coverage.

 Another option is for you to purchase an umbrella liability policy.
-This will provide you with additional protection for your boat, home and car.
+This will provide you with additional liability protection for your boat, home and car.
 Also consider “All Risk” protection.
 This is a type of coverage for all types of losses, except those specifically excluded in the policy.

 Would you settle for less?